pingcap/docs-cn/br/backup-and-restore-tool.md

     EndVersion,     // The backup snapshot time.
     StorageBackend, // The path where backup files are stored.
     RateLimit,      // Backup speed (MB/s).
-    Concurrency,    // The number of threads for the backup operation ("4" by default).
 }
 ```